Golden Hat of Schifferstadt

 The Golden Hat of Schifferstadt (Der Goldene Hut von Schifferstadt) was discovered in a field near the town of Schifferstadt in Southwest Germany in 1835.
 It is a Bronze Age artefact made of thin sheet gold and served as the external decoration of a head-dress, probably of an organic material, with a brim and a chin-strap.
-The hat is on display in the Historical Museum of the Palatinate in Speyer.
+The hat is held in the Historical Museum of the Palatinate in Speyer, although not in display.
 It is one of a group of four similar artifacts known as the Golden hats, all cone-shaped Bronze Age head-dresses made of sheet gold.

 Cultural context

 Schifferstadt find with three bronze axes.

 The Schifferstadt specimen is the oldest of the group of four known Golden hats and was the first to be discovered.
 After the example from Berlin, it is the best-preserved one, fully preserved with the exception of a small part of the brim.

 Three associated bronze axes and a comparison with other Late Bronze Age metalwork date the Schifferstadt Hat to circa 1,400-1,300 BC.

 The hat, like its counterparts, is assumed to have served as a religious insignia for the deities or priests of a sun-cult common in Bronze Age Europe.
 The hats are also suggested to have served calendrical functions.